-Associate Professor Ron Firestein is the Head of the Cancer Centre at the Hudson Institute of Medical Research and Head of Research for the Paediatric Cancer Precision Medicine Program.
+Associate Professor Ron Firestein is the Head of the Cancer Centre at the Hudson Institute of Medical Research and Head of Research for the Hudson Monash Paediatric Precision Medicine Program.
 A/Prof Firestein is a physician scientist double board certified in Pathology (Anatomic and Molecular Genetics) and his research focuses on identifying new targets and developing therapies for solid tumour malignancies.

 A/Prof Firestein earned his BA from the University of Pennsylvania in Biology and his MD/PhD from Stanford University as part of the Medical Scientist Training Program (MSTP).
 He completed residency in Anatomic Pathology at the Brigham and Women’s Hospital and fellowships in molecular pathology and cancer genetics at Harvard Medical School and the Broad Institute.